Git Guide

 Pull request flow & branching strategy

-Our Git workflow is designed so that each team can develop independently while still converging on a stable master
+Our Git workflow is designed so that each team can develop independently while still converging on a stable master branch for final tapeout.
+Please follow the guidelines below.

 1. Branch structure